ayaka14732/TinyPE-on-Win10/README.md

 - Total length of message box title and content should be 64 bytes
 - File size should less than 300 bytes

-After nine steps, a PE file of 268 bytes was produced.
+After 9 steps, a PE file of 268 bytes was produced.

 The steps of the experiment were as follows: